 contribute to the creation of policy and legislation through constructive criticism

-oppose government proposals they disagree with
+work together, where possible, to oppose government proposals they disagree with

 Where do MPs sit in the Commons?